 What is Direct Tax?

-Direct tax is levied on people's income or profits.
-For example, a taxpayer pays the government for different purposes, including income tax, personal property tax, FBT, etc. The burden has to be borne by the person on whom the tax is levied and cannot passed on to someone else.
-Central Board of Direct Taxes (CBDT) governs and administers the Direct Tax.
+A direct tax is a tax on an individual’s income or profits, such as income tax, personal property tax, and FBT.
+The burden of direct tax has to be borne by the person on whom the tax is levied, it cannot transfer the burden to others.
+The Central Board of Direct Taxes (CBDT) oversees its administration.

 What are the Direct Taxes Imposed in India?